Roots of Unity

 For \(i = 1,...,10\) let \(t_i\) be equal to \(t\) where every \(\beta\) has been replaced by \(\beta^i\).
 A similar argument to the one used above shows that \(t_i^{10}\) is known for all \(i\), thus:

-\[\alpha = \frac{t_1 + ... + t_{10}}{10} = \frac{\sqrt[10]{t_1^{10}} + ... + \sqrt[10]{t_{10}^{10}}}{10}\]
+\[ \alpha = \frac{t_1 + ... + t_{10}}{10} = \frac{\sqrt[10]{t_1^{10}} + ... + \sqrt[10]{t_{10}^{10}}}{10} \]

 But there’s a catch.
 Consider \(5 = 2 + 3 = \sqrt[4]{2^4} + \sqrt[4]{3^4}\).
 This only holds if the correct fourth roots are taken.
-For example, according to our definition of a radical, it’s perfectly valid for the right-hand side to evaluate to \(2i - 3i\).
+According to our definition of a radical, it’s perfectly valid for the right-hand side to evaluate to \(2i - 3i\).

 Similarly, our equation for \(\alpha\) only holds if the correct 10th roots are taken 10 times in a row.
 Recall our method should work no matter which root we get, so really we must add a step: we multiply each 10th root by each of the 10th roots of unity.
 Out of the 100 total combinations, we find valid solutions for \(\alpha\) by trial and error.